2. The following procedure will save time and make assembly much easier:

 - d) Pallet (see Section 1A).

-- e) Flywheel/Drive Disc (see Section 1A).
+- e) Flywheel/drive disc (see Section 1A).

-- f) cylinder head (see Section 1A).
+- f) Cylinder head (see Section 1A).

-- i) External engine components and accessories.
+- i) External engine components and ancillary parts.

 - j) Auxiliary drive belts, pulleys and tensioners.